 Where Freed AI Falls Short

 No fax management.
-Inbound fax processing, document routing, and fax-based referral management are not part of the Freed AI platform.
+At the time of writing, Freed AI's public documentation does not mention inbound fax processing, document routing, or fax-based referral management.
 Practices that still receive a high volume of faxed records — which remains the reality for most clinical offices — will need to handle this workflow separately.

 No choice of AI engine.
-Clinicians cannot select which underlying AI model generates their notes.
-Freed AI uses its own model pipeline, and users have no ability to switch between different AI engines that may perform better for specific specialties or documentation styles.
+Based on publicly available information, clinicians cannot select which underlying AI model generates their notes.
+Freed AI uses its own model pipeline, and at the time of writing, there is no publicly documented ability to switch between different AI engines that may perform better for specific specialties or documentation styles.

-VC-funded with potential pricing risk.
-Freed AI is a venture capital-backed company.
-While this is not inherently negative, it does introduce uncertainty about long-term pricing stability.
+Venture-backed with potential pricing risk.
+Freed AI has been recognized by CB Insights as one of the 50 Most Promising Digital Health Startups, and the company's rapid growth and expansion into new product areas (Front Desk, Revenue Cycle) suggest significant external investment.
+While venture funding is not inherently negative, it can introduce uncertainty about long-term pricing stability.
 VC-funded companies face pressure to increase revenue as they scale, which can lead to price increases, feature gating, or strategic pivots that affect existing users.
-Bootstrapped competitors, by contrast, have more pricing flexibility and aligned long-term incentives.
+Bootstrapped competitors, by contrast, may have more pricing flexibility and aligned long-term incentives.

 Who Is Freed AI Best For?